Hydrocortisone injections for children

 They can play a role in the treatment plan for children with many different endocrine conditions, all of which have in common a decreased ability to produce cortisol from one’s adrenal gland.

-• Addison’s Disease – Also known as primary adrenal insufficiency, most commonly thought to be due to autoimmune processes.
+• Addison’s disease - Also known as primary adrenal insufficiency, most commonly thought to be due to autoimmune processes.

 • Adrenoleukodystrophy (ALD) - Rare metabolic disorder and genetic disease most commonly affecting boys.
 This disorder damages nerves in the brain, leading to physical and mental disabilities.

-• Congenital Adrenal Hyperplasia (CAH)– Rare genetic disorder affecting the adrenal glands that can interfere with sexual development and the body’s ability to produce cortisol and other adrenal hormones.
+• Congenital adrenal hyperplasia (CAH) - Rare genetic disorder affecting the adrenal glands that can interfere with sexual development and the body’s ability to produce cortisol and other adrenal hormones.

-• Pituitary Lesions – Abnormal growth (tumor) in your pituitary gland that affects pituitary hormone production.
+• Pituitary lesions - Abnormal growth (tumor) in your pituitary gland that affects pituitary hormone production.
 The hormones which control the adrenal gland’s production of cortisol come from your pituitary gland, so pituitary problems often are associated with adrenal problems as well.

-• Septo-Optic Dysplasia – This condition can cause a child to have an underdeveloped pituitary gland, affecting the production of many hormones throughout the body.
+• Septo-optic dysplasia - This condition can cause a child to have an underdeveloped pituitary gland, affecting the production of many hormones throughout the body.

-What are the side effects of Hydrocortisone Injections for Children?
+What are the side effects of hydrocortisone injections for children?

 Since it is meant to be a one time dose, given in an emergency situation, if it is given safely and with proper technique, the risks of injectable hydrocortisone are minimal.
-Any injection can be associated with any of the following side effects:

 • Severe pain at the injection site